 We would also like to hear what you think about the relevance of these model in 2011.
 Have they had their day, do you find them useful, do you have better alternatives?
 Please tell us what you think in the comments below.

 Since I’m a digital marketer, I have my own views on the relevance of these, indeed in my books I have often included them.
-In fact thinking of it, most are included in my [amazon-product text="Internet Marketing: Strategy, Implementation and Practice" type="text"]0273746103[/amazon-product].
+In fact thinking of it, most are included in my Digital Marketing: Strategy, Implementation and Practice book.

 So before I wrote the guide I thought it would be nice to share the relevant ones here for anyone passing this way who isn’t familiar with them.
 A hopefully more coherent explanation is available in the free guide!

 So this is what I think about their value to today’s marketer…